 However will all of the tomatoes in the garden I really wanted to have heirloom tomatoes at least once this summer.
 I traveled to three stores to find these beauties!
 It was totally worth it.

-This Tomato Ricotta Tart couldn’t be simpler!
+This Heirloom Tomato Ricotta Tart couldn’t be simpler!
 I use pre-made frozen puff pastry as the base.
 I mixed ricotta cheese with tons of herbs and parmesan cheese and spread it on top of the puff pastry.
 It’s creamy, tangy and goes perfectly with the fresh juicy sweet tomatoes.

-Spread with the herb ricotta mixture and top with heirloom tomatoes and fresh basil.
-Slice, serve and devour!
+Spread with the herb ricotta mixture, and top with heirloom tomatoes and fresh basil.
+Slice, serve, and enjoy!

 - Strawberry Basil Bruschetta